Lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ in the $U(1)_X$SSM model within the Mass Insertion Approximation: numerical results

 \section{numerical results}

-In this section, we study the numerical results and consider the constraints from lepton violating processes $l_j\rightarrow l_i\gamma$.
-In addition, we have considered the following conditions: 1. the lightest CP-even Higgs mass $m_{h^0}$=125.1 GeV.\cite{su1,su2} 2.
-The latest experimental results of the mass of the heavy vector boson $Z^\prime$ is $M_{Z^{\prime}}> 5.1$ TeV\cite{xin1}.
+In this section, we study the numerical results and consider the constraints from lepton flavor violating processes $l_j\rightarrow l_i\gamma$.
+In addition, we have considered the following conditions: 1. the lightest CP-even Higgs mass $m_{h^0}$=125.1 GeV\cite{su1,su2}.
+2. The latest experimental results of the mass of the heavy vector boson $Z^\prime$ is $M_{Z^{\prime}}> 5.1$ TeV\cite{xin1}.
 3. The limits for the masses of other particles beyond SM.
-4. The upper bound on the ratio between $M_{Z^\prime}$ and its gauge coupling $g_X$ is $M_{Z^\prime}/g_X\geq6$ TeV at 99\% C.L.\cite{ZPG1,ZPG2}.
+4. The bound on the ratio between $M_{Z^\prime}$ and its gauge coupling $g_X$ is $M_{Z^\prime}/g_X\geq6$ TeV at 99\% C.L.\cite{ZPG1,ZPG2}.
 5. The constraint from LHC data, $\tan \beta_\eta<1.5$\cite{TanBP}.
+6. The scalar lepton masses larger than 700 GeV and chargino masses larger than 1100 GeV\cite{A2021}.

 Considering the above constraints in the front paragraph, we use the following parameters

 To simplify the numerical research, we use the relations for the parameters and they vary in the following numerical analysis